OWASP/www-project-application-security-verification-standard/tab_asvsusers.md

 ## ASVS Users

+### CREST OWASP Verification Standard (OVS) Programme

+The [CREST OWASP OVS Programme](https://www.crest-approved.org/membership/crest-ovs-programme/) accredits companies that provide app security testing services to the application development industry.
+The testing to be performed is based on the ASVS (and MASVS) projects.

+### Other users

 A broad range of companies and agencies around the globe have added ASVS to their software assurance tool boxes, including:
 * [Booz Allen Hamilton](https://www.boozallen.com)
 * [CGI Federal](https://www.cgi.com/us/en-us/federal)